diegoponceg/PDF-Sentiment-Classify/README.md

 # PDF-Sentiment-
-Program that scrapes websites for PDF an then runs a sentiment analysis on them
+Program that scrapes websites for PDF's an then runs both a sentiment analysis and a classification algorithm using natural language